 - WHAT COURSE MUST THE SWIMMER FOLLOW WHEN CROSSING THE BAY?
 WHAT ARE THE SWIM GATES (MARKER BUOYS)?

 Each swimmer must swim by (within 10 metres of) three marker buoys (gates) on the crossing.
 The first gate will be placed 2.5km from the start at Aughinish, the second gate at the 6km mark (off Tawin point) and finally the third gate at approximately 500 metres from Blackrock tower.
 These buoys mark the course and are mandatory for all swimmers for safety and logistical reasons.
 Swimmers that fail to pass ‘through’ all three gates will be disqualified.

 - HOW WILL I RECOGNISE MY BOAT?
 HOW WILL MY BOAT AND CREW RECOGNISE ME?

 Note that due to shallow water, your support boat will be located approx 2.5 km from the start line at Aughinish so solo swimmers and the first relay team swimmer will have to swim this initial section with no boat support.
+For the 2018 swim, all swimmers (solo and relay) must have a SWIM TOW FLOAT for the opening section of the swim until you meet your support boat.
 There will be swim buoys to indicate the course and kayak support will also be available.